bdulac/bdulac.github.io/_posts/2014-09-26-json-processing-with-jersey.md

 <p>
 		Then, I discovered the following
 		<a href="https://blogs.oracle.com/groundside/entry/jax_rs_2_0_messagebodyreader">post</a>.
-		I added an explicit default constructor.
+		Consequently, I added an explicit default constructor.
 Same error.
 I read the <a href="https://jersey.java.net/documentation/2.12/media.html#d0e6497">Jersey-JSON doc</a> again.
 What a shame:
 </p>
 <pre>POJO support represents the easiest way to convert your Java Objects to JSON and back.
 Media modules that support this approach are MOXy and Jackson</pre>